lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 `--channel=2.0/stable` for the LXD 2.0 LTS release.

 ### MacOS builds

+!!! note "Note:"
+	The builds for MacOS only include the client, not the server.
+	{: .p-noteadm }

 LXD upstream publishes builds of the LXD client for macOS through [Homebrew](https://brew.sh/).

 To install the feature branch of LXD, run: